Free Shipping on all orders over $150

 How does hair change at menopause?

-The hormonal shifts of menopause can cause a shortening or lengthening of anagen, catagen or telogen.
-The hair follicle also changes and may become smaller in what is known as follicular miniaturisation.
-And thicker hair becomes a memory.
+Here’s where things get interesting (and not in a good way).
+The hormonal shifts of menopause can cause a shortening or lengthening of any of these phases.
+The hair follicle itself also changes and may become smaller in what’s called follicular miniaturisation.
+Translation: thicker hair becomes a distant memory.

-Indeed, estrogen and progesterone keep the hair in anagen phase longer encouraging growth and longevity.
-When their levels diminish during menopause, hair growth slows, and hair loss becomes more pronounced.
-At the same time, the body produces more androgens which cause the hair follicles to shrink and increase hair loss.
+Estrogen and progesterone are the heroes of the hair world – they keep hair in the anagen phase longer, encouraging growth and longevity.
+When their levels plummet during menopause, hair growth slows and hair loss becomes more pronounced.
+Meanwhile, your body decides to produce more androgens, which cause hair follicles to shrink and accelerate hair loss.
+It’s like a perfect storm, but for your hair.

 (PS I have to confess, I have a bit of brain fog right now and called Paul the wrong name!
 Can you relate?
 Red face.
 Lucky he has a fabulous sense of humour. ☺️)